 I’ll say to leave Superhuman out, and it’s ridiculously expensive for what it offers.
 As for OnMail and Hey, they both offer a free tier or trial, so you can evaluate both services to see which one works best for you.

-Personally, I think OnMail serves many things that Hey offer but at half the price, however; they lack mobile apps (lunching in the next 2 weeks, April 2021), there is not dark theme or 2 FA (2 Factor Authentication) (They are working on this too).
-But if you want to go all in and can put out the yearly price tag that Hey, ask for, I’ll say go for Hey, I’d not like about it, I’m biased towards it.
+I think OnMail serves many things that Hey offers but at half the price, however; they lack mobile apps (launching in the next 2 weeks, April 2021), there is no dark theme, or 2 FA (2 Factor Authentication) (They are working on this too).
+But if you want to go all-in and can put out the yearly price tag that Hey, ask for, I’ll say go for Hey, I’d not like about it, I’m biased towards it.